souvikhaldar/cloudhack/README.md

 5. Append export GOPATH="/root/development/go" in the ~/.profile file.
 Then source ~/.profile.

-6. Now go to the /scripts directory, add required data in the inventory file and WorkingDirectory information in the hugoserver.service file, then run `./deploy.sh`.
+6. Now go to the /scripts directory, add required data in the inventory file, then run `./deploy.sh`.

 ## DigitalOcean products used in the hack